fur-q/promptly/README.md

 - Foreground colours: **black**, **red**, **green**, **yellow**, **blue**, **magenta**, **cyan**, **white**
 - Background colours: **onblack**, **onred**, **ongreen**, **onyellow**, **onblue**, **onmagenta**, **oncyan**, **onwhite**
 - xterm foreground colours: a number (0-256)

+## Known bugs

+Lines will wrap too early when using formatting.
+Non-printable characters seem to be correctly escaped, and the prompt otherwise behaves correctly in this regard, so I'm pretty much stumped on this one.

+## What, no Lua 5.1?

+If you explicitly need Lua 5.1 support (and I really can't imagine why you would) you'll need to implement [luaL_traceback](https://github.com/hishamhm/lua-compat-5.2/blob/master/c-api/compat-5.2.c#L228) yourself.

 ## License